 I was born in Iowa but moved to Columbia when I was three, and I’ve been a proud resident of this community ever since.
 I have a wonderful wife, Mary, who practices with me as a dentist at this office.
 We met at Hickman High School and have been together ever since.
 We even went to the University of Missouri-Columbia and dental school together.

-We have five AMAZING children, ranging in age from six to 20 years of age, and enjoy many family activities, including playing basketball, reading, cooking, and watching movies or TV.
+We have five AMAZING children, ranging in age from 11 to 26 years of age, and enjoy many family activities, including playing basketball, reading, cooking, and watching movies or TV.

 Dr. Gadbois has taught thousands of dentists and their teams nationally and internationally, in multiple areas of dentistry, including Invisalign.
 Since becoming an Invisalign provider in 2001, Dr. Gadbois has lectured regularly at dental schools, professional associations, and trade shows.